-Editor’s Note (08/07/18): Scientific American is re-posting the following article, originally published June 1, 2018, in light of the devastating Mendocino Complex fire in California, which has become the largest wildfire in the state's history.
+Editor’s Note (11/12/18): Scientific American is re-posting the following article, originally published June 1, 2018, in light of devastating wildfires that have been raging in California since Thursday.

 The horrific Tubbs Fire in California's Sonoma and Napa counties last October tore through more than 36,000 acres, killing 22 people and destroying nearly 6,000 buildings.
 It was the most destructive wildfire in the state's history in terms of structures lost, according to the California Department of Forestry and Fire Protection.